Richard Law (judge): Education and career

-Notable case
+Execution of Hannah Ocuish

-In October 1786, Richard Law presided over the trial of twelve year old Hannah Ocuish, a half-Pequot Indian girl, for the murder of six year old Eunice Bolles.
+In October 1786, Law presided over the trial of twelve-year-old Hannah Ocuish, a half-Pequot Native American girl, for the murder of six-year-old Eunice Bolles.
 Upon the conclusion of the trial, Law sentenced the young girl to death on October 16, 1786.
-Ocuish was hanged for her crime on December 20, 1786, three months shy of her thirteenth birthday.
+Ocuish was hanged for the crime on December 20, 1786, three months shy of her thirteenth birthday.
+In the modern day, her guilt has been disputed and a matter of debate.